OoliteProject/oolite/installers/win32/Oolite_Readme.txt

 Switching between full screen and windowed mode, or changing resolution
 -----------------------------------------------------------------------

-The long standing issues with textures being corrupted when resizing the game window have been resolved as of version 1.73.

 If in doubt, delete .GNUstepDefaults and restart the game.
 That will start you in windowed mode.